The CAEC test is available across Canada, but only in provinces that have officially adopted the CAEC as their high school equivalency exam.

 - A program designed to help you finish in as little as 2 months

-The Canadian Adult Education Credential (CAEC) has taken the place of the GED in Canada.
-Like the GED, it consists of five separate tests, or subtests, in the following subjects:
+So, the Canadian Adult Education Credential (CAEC) has taken the place of the GED in Canada.
+It consists of five separate tests, or subtests, in the following subjects:

 - Language Reading